Revolutionizing Hip Dysplasia Treatment in Dogs

 designed for minimally invasive hip stabilization in young dogs with hip dysplasia.

-A Personalized Approach to Hip Dysplasia
+A Minimally Invasive Approach to Hip Dysplasia

-The 3D HIP Implant is a custom-made, 3D-printed titanium implant designed to restore hip stability in dogs with hip dysplasia.
+The 3D HIP Implant is a custom-made, 3D-printed titanium implant designed to restore hip stability in dogs & cats with hip dysplasia.
 This minimally invasive surgical technique extends the dorsal acetabular rim, increasing femoral head coverage and preventing subluxation.

 Key Benefits: